Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Quaternionic spherical harmonics

+where $c \in \Quat$ and $|c| = 1$.
+Not all the elements of $\QSymL$ preserve the quaternionic inner product; however, they do preserve orthogonality with respect to it.

-Recall that $\Quat^n$ is given here the structure of left $\Quat$-module.
+Recall that $\Quat^n$ has been given the structure of a left $\Quat$-module.
 Since multiplication in $\Quat$ is not commutative, the elements of $\QSymL$ need not be $\Quat$-linear.
 On the other hand, the elements of $\QSymR$ are $\Quat$-linear and therefore commute with the elements of $\QSymL$, by definition of $\Quat$-linearity.

-Note that, if we think of the elements of $\Quat^n$ as row vectors, then $\Quat$-linear endomorphisms of $\Quat^n$ can be represented by $n \times n$ matrices with coefficients in $\Quat$, acting by right multiplication.
+Note that, if we consider the elements of $\Quat^n$ as row vectors, then $\Quat$-linear endomorphisms of $\Quat^n$ may be represented by $n \times n$ matrices with coefficients in $\Quat$, acting by right multiplication.
 In this matrix representation, elements of $\QSymR$ correspond to quaternionic matrices whose rows form an orthonormal $\Quat$-basis of $\Quat^n$.
 From this it follows easily that $\QSymR$ acts transitively on $\Sphere$, and that $\QSymL$ is isomorphic to (the opposite group of) the group $\Sp(1)$ of $\Quat$-linear isometries of $\Quat^1$.
+We remark that, in the sequel, the quaternionic matrix representation of $\QSymR$ will not be used, and, for all $x \in \Quat^n$, we will write $Ax$ to denote the action on $x$ of any element $A$ of $\QSymR$ --- or, more generally, any element $A$ of $\RSym$.

 From the above considerations, it is immediate that the subgroup $\QSym$ of $\RSym$ generated by $\QSymL$ and $\QSymR$ is compact.
-Moreover, since the quaternionic inner product on $\Quat^n$ is $\QSym$-invariant, the horizontal distribution $H\Sphere$ is $\QSym$-invariant as well.
+Moreover, since $\QSym$ preserves orthogonality with respect to the quaternionic inner product on $\Quat^n$, the horizontal distribution $H\Sphere$ is $\QSym$-invariant as well.
 Consequently both $\opL$ and $\opMS$ are $\QSym$-invariant.

 Note that, for all $\Qu \in \{\Qi,\Qj,\Qk\}$,